HydraDragonAntivirus/HydraDragonAntivirus/README.md

 Don't forget clean temp files older than 24 hours.
 I highly recommend if you going to use signature checking don't use microsoft signature checking only if you are going to check microsoft signatures
+# Hydra Dragon Antivirus Optional Scanner Only Notices:
+If you using optional scanner there no need to install Snort and there no real-time protection also there no web signatures so it's more smaller